US Congress nears deal to avert debt crisis

 This maximum amount of US debt, managed by Congress, is set at just over $ 28 trillion.

-The pressure has mounted very clearly this week on the Republicans, notably from Joe Biden.
+The pressure has mounted very clearly this week on the Republicans, especially from Joe Biden.

 The American president, weakened by the chaotic withdrawal from Afghanistan, and who is also struggling to get his major economic and social reforms through, does not want more of a financial cataclysm.